 If the optional Insert Service is activated, a fixed-length Insert Zone shall exist in every Transfer Frame that is transmitted in a particular Physical Channel.
 The IN_SDUs shall be timed to arrive at a constant interval that corresponds to the release time of the Transfer Frames onto the Physical Channel.
 The All Frames Generation Function shall place the IN_SDUs, received from the Insert Service user, into the Insert Zone of the Transfer Frames, preserving octet alignment.

-If the Frame Error Control Field is present, check bits shall be generated using the encoding procedure described in 4.1.6.2 and inserted into the Transfer Frame Trailer.
+If the Frame Error Control Field is present, check bits shall be generated using the encoding procedure described in Annex E and inserted into the Transfer Frame Trailer.
 If this field is present, it must be present in all the Transfer Frames transmitted in a particular Physical Channel.

 Externally generated Transfer Frames associated with the Virtual Channel Frame and Mater Channel Frame Services shall always bypass the error control encoding functions specified above.
 The users of these Services must therefore ensure that the Transfer Frames contain an error control option which conforms with that used by the service provider for the same Physical Channel.